-Copy the three commented lines under EXAMPLE 'groups' VALUE (with current defaults) and paste them under # NOTE: Place additional 'group' setting entries here, if desired.
+Copy the three commented lines under EXAMPLE 'groups' VALUE (with current defaults) and paste them under # NOTE: Place additional 'groups' setting entries here, if desired.

-''' EXAMPLE 'groups' VALUE (with current defaults) #cray_node_groups.settings.groups.data.group_name.sample_key_a: null <--setting a multival key #cray_node_groups.settings.groups.data.sample_key_a.decription: '' #cray_node_groups.settings.groups.data.sample_key_a.members: [] '''
+''' EXAMPLE 'groups' VALUE (with current defaults)

+#cray_node_groups.settings.groups.data.group_name.sample_key_a: null <--setting a multival key

+#cray_node_groups.settings.groups.data.sample_key_a.decription: ''

+#cray_node_groups.settings.groups.data.sample_key_a.members: [] '''

-Uncomment the lines, replace sample_key_a with the identifier chosen for this node group (e.g., special_server_group) in all lines, and remove the <-- setting a multival key text at the end of the first line (note that the null value is required; do not remove or change it).
+Uncomment the lines, replace sample_key_a with the identifier chosen for the node group in all lines, and remove the <-- setting a multival key text at the end of the first line (note that the null value is required; do not remove or change it).
 Finally, add values for the description (a string) and members (a list) fields.
 For the members field, add each list element on a separate line prefixed by a hyphen and space (-).
-Here is an example: